eProsima/Integration-Service/README.md

   <details>
   <summary>Several parameters can be configured within this section: <i>(click to expand)</i></summary>

     * `idls`: List of IDL type definitions that can be directly embedded within the configuration file.
-If the *types* section is defined, this subsection is mandatory.
-The type can be entirely defined within the YAML file, or can be included from a preexisting IDL file; for the latter, the system path containing where the IDL file is stored must be placed into the `paths` section.
+If the `types` section is defined, this subsection is mandatory.
+The type can be entirely defined within the YAML file, or can be included from a preexisting IDL file; for the latter, the system path containing where the IDL file is stored must be placed into the `paths` section described below.

     * `paths` *(optional):* Using this parameter, an existing IDL type written in a separate file can be included within the *Integration Service* types section.
 If the IDL path is not listed here, the previous subsection `#include` preprocessor directive will fail.